facetothefate/FT/README.md

 }
 ```

-The template function always return a string, so if you need it to do something else.
+A template function always returns a string, don't forget cast the type

 We also provide some build in functions for you to handle the loop